vincentchu/nameless-kyc/README.md

  - `madd(uint32[] positions)`: Add multiple addresses to the whitelist by manipulating the underlying Bloom filter directly.
 Member addresses are anonymized.
  - `transferAllowed(address _from, address _to, uint256)`: Enforces the rule that both parties involved in a transfer of tokens must be whitelisted in the TPL.

+## Security

+The primary drawback of Bloom filters is that they can potentially lead to false positives.
+In our particular case, that could potentially mean that addresses could participate in transfers without actually being approved.
+However, the likelihood of false positives can be made to be whatever the implementer needs, by controller _`m`_ and _`k`_ (In our particular implementation, _`m = 2^32`_ and _`k = 4`_; for 7500 addresses, the probability of a false positive was estimated to be roughly 2.4e-21).

+In practice, this issue is unlikely to present practical problems.
+For this specific case, it is theoretically possible for an attacker to find addresses that are "approved" when they should not be (i.e., a falsely-positive whitelist member).
+However, simply knowing such an address would not allow an attacker to obtain coins since he would still need to sign transactions with a private key, which is cryptographically difficult.
+At worst, an attacker who is approved to trade could send tokens to another address, effectively burning the token.

+Because of its tunability, we can explore the options for much smaller storage.
+For instance with _`m = 2^24`_ bits and _`k = 12`_, one could store up to 1,000,000 addresses with only a small (~1e-6) probability of collision.
+This opens up the possibility of storing millions of addresses, allowing ownership stakes and trades to be executed a much larger number of addresses than previously allowed with on-chain whitelists.